GemHQ/round-py/README.md

 	>>> import round
 	```

-1. Create the client object
+1. Create the client object using the sandbox stack

 	```python
 	# the default client is set to sandbox the testnet stack